leo-ar/vnode/CONTRIBUTING.md

 # Contributing

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+When contributing to this repository, please first discuss the change you wish to make by opening an [issue](https://github.com/leo-ar/vnode/issues).

 ## Development

 - [Download `composer.phar` locally](https://getcomposer.org/download/)

 - From the root of the repo: